Lima, Provincia de Lima Airbnb Market Data 2026: STR Report & Statistics

 When Is the Peak Season for Airbnb in Lima?

-Lima's peak Airbnb season falls in April, December, January, while the softest stretch is May, August, September.
-Overall, the market shows highly seasonal trends requiring careful strategy, which should guide pricing, minimum stays, and cash-flow planning.
+Lima's peak Airbnb season falls in March, February, December, while the softest stretch is June, August, September.
+Overall, the market shows moderate seasonality with distinct peak and low periods, which should guide pricing, minimum stays, and cash-flow planning.

 Shoulder Season